Working In Night Shifts During Pregnancy – Is It Harmful?

 - A good 8-9 hours’ sleep is essential during pregnancy.
 So, even if you are working for night shifts, make sure you catch up with the rest your body needs at other times of the day.

 - Try to carry some healthy food to work so that you don’t have to depend on outside food when you are hungry.
-This would preferably be fresh fruits, cereals, etc. that is fit for eating during pregnancy.
+This would preferably be fresh fruits, cereals, etc., that are fit for eating during pregnancy.

 - If you feel sick or uncomfortable for some reason, do not hesitate to share it with your colleagues immediately.
 You might also call your family for that matter.
 Whatever is the problem, do not neglect it.